efsalvarenga/CV/index.md

 Currently **leading a team of 6 analysts and data scientists**, developing advanced analytics projects for upstream, integrated gas, renewables and energy solutions.
 Our current strategy focuses on maturing proof of concepts into analytics and data science products, with appropriate governance and security.
 Our multi-disciplinary portfolio includes:
-  - SIE Analytics tool for Pre-salt's gas export system, **which processes and augment NOV data from 20 FPSOs and hundreds of wells** sharing an installed pipeline capacity of 40mln cubic meters (valuated at $20m).
+  - SIE Analytics cross-business tool for Pre-salt's gas export system, **which processes and augment NOV data from 20 FPSOs and hundreds of wells** sharing an installed pipeline capacity of 40mln cubic meters (valuated at $20m).
   - Supporting the AutoSum team: building **[cutting edge surrogate modelling applications](https://rconnect.selfservice.shell.ai/AutoSum/)** for uncertainty and design choices evaluation (valuated at $100m).
   - BalloBot, a text analytics solution that **leverages the Shell.ai platform** and delivers C&P insights to the business (winner of the Shell.ai _Platform Champion_ award).
-  - Technically advising with focus on **early productisation for two Shell R&D contracts in Brazil**, facilitating industry and academia engagements in a technical level, supporting innovative technology adoption.
+  - Technically advising with focus on **phased productisation for two Shell R&D contracts in Brazil**, facilitating industry and academia engagements in a technical level, supporting innovative technology adoption.

 __Advanced Analytics Analyst - WRFM__ | Shell Information Data & Analytics -